Finding a Black Mental Health Directory Isn’t Just About Convenience — It’s About Feeling Understood

 • Better understanding of NYC-specific stressors

-When searching “culturally responsive therapy NYC”, look for:
+When searching culturally responsive therapy NYC, look for:

-• Clear service descriptions
+• Clear specialty descriptions

 • Transparent pricing